Xand6r/Xand6r/README.md

 - 👋 Hi, I’m Shuaibu Alexander
 - 👀 I’m interested in building and scaling projects
-- 🌱 I’m currently learning solidity.
+- 🌱 I’m currently learning rust/solana.
 - 💞️ I’m looking to collaborate on amazing projects
 - 📫 How to reach me shuaibualexander@gmail.com